-Dermal fillers can take in a variety of different substances but in effect dermal filler injections are simply a way to combat wrinkles and ageing skin.
+Dermal fillers are a cosmetic treatment used to improve wrinkles and lines on the face and to rejuvenate the skin.
 While some experts have called for dermal filler procedures to be carried out only on prescription, the authorities have resisted this call while they look to improve safety.
-If you have suffered adverse dermal filler side effects or have been injured from the procedure you might have a claim for dermal filler compensation.
+However, while many treatments are successful and cause no problems, injuries can occur.

-• Collagen, perhaps the best known dermal filler, will last between three and four months before it needs replenished;;
+• Collagen, perhaps the best known dermal filler, will last between three and four months before it needs to be replenished;

 • Hyaluronic acid has a slightly extended impact lasting between four and six months;

 • Calcium hydroxyapatite offers a significantly extended impact period which can last up to 18 months;

 • Polylactic acid is a substance that needs to be administered over a number of months but can last up to 2 years.